 McDonald, who’s been CEO for three years, earned $15.2 million in salary, bonus, stock and options, compared with $16.2 million the previous year, according to a proxy statement filed today.
 McDonald’s salary remained the same at $1.6 million, while his bonus, stock and option awards decreased.

-McDonald has disappointed investors by lowering profit forecasts (PG) three times this year and is working to boost sales and execute a plan to save $10 billion by 2016 through cuts in jobs and marketing.
+McDonald has disappointed investors by lowering profit forecasts (PG:US) three times this year and is working to boost sales and execute a plan to save $10 billion by 2016 through cuts in jobs and marketing.
 In July, activist investor Bill Ackman took a $1.8 billion stake in P&G and plans to push for management changes, people familiar with the matter have said.

 “This company continues to kind of be under the gun here,” Jack Russo, an analyst at Edward Jones & Co. in St. Louis, said today in an interview.
 “The level of urgency has kind of gone up here a little bit,” said Russo, who has a buy rating on the shares.

 The company’s top five executives, including Chief Financial Officer Jon Moeller, all received bonuses lower than their targets, according to the filing.
 McDonald’s bonus shrank to $2.43 million last year, as he missed a target of $3.04 million, from $2.63 million the prior year, according to the filing.